geographyclub/images-to-ebook/README.md

 ## Introduction

 These files are used to make the ebook (epub3) version of GClub World Atlas.
-Each page of the book is exported as an image then built into epub structured documents.
+Each page of the book is exported as an image in Scribus then built into epub structured documents thru make_book.sh.

 ## Files